Can You Freeze Coffee Creamer?

 How Long Does A Liquid Coffee Creamer Last?

-Can I freeze coffee creamer for several months?
+Can you freeze coffee creamer for several months?

 Liquid coffee creamers can be frozen for up to 6 months, making for a considerably longer shelf life.